The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Asymptotic properties for the linearized Einstein constraints

 \subsection{Weighted H\"older regularity}

-The previous section has provided us with a large class of solutions to the Einstein equations.
-Our next objective is to analyze their asymptotic properties and, in the present section, we begin with the linearized Einstein equations and their dual version.
-We consider first the adjoint Hamiltonian equation linearized around the Euclidian metric $\delta$, that is, $d\Hcal^*_{(\delta,0)} [u,0]$, which is essentially the Laplace operator.
-We are interested in regularity and asymptotic decay properties at the sub-critical, critical (harmonic), or super-critical level.
+The previous section has provided us with a large class of solutions to Einstein's constraint equations.
+Our next objective is to analyze their asymptotic properties and, in the present section, we begin with the linearized version of the Einstein constraints and their dual version.
+We consider first the adjoint Hamiltonian equation linearized around the Euclidean metric $\delta$, that is, $d\Hcal^*_{(\delta,0)} [u,0]$, which is essentially the Hessian operator.
+We are interested in regularity and asymptotic decay properties at the sub/super-harmonic levels.
+For the convenience of the reader, the most technical proofs in this section are postponed to Appendix~\ref{append-sec4}.

-The reader is referred to Bartnik~\cite{Bartnik} and Choquet-Bruhat and Christodoulou \cite{ChoquetC} for standard material.
+The reader is referred to Bartnik~\cite{Bartnik} and Choquet-Bruhat and Christodoulou~\cite{ChoquetC} for standard material.
 For instance, recall the following continuous embedding property for weighted Sobolev and H\"older spaces: $C^{l,\alpha}_{\theta + \eps}(\RR^3) \subset W^{l,m}_\theta (\RR^3)\subset C^{k,\alpha}_{\theta}(\RR^3)$, valid for all $\theta >0$, $m>1$, $l-k-\alpha > n/m$, and $\eps \in (0,1)$.
-In particular, a function $f \in W^{\oldq}_{l,\theta}(\RR^3)$ with $l > 3/q$ enjoys the pointwise decay $f = \Obig(r^{-\theta})$ when $r \to +\infty$.
+In particular, a function $f \in W^{l, \oldq}_{\theta}(\RR^3)$ with $l > 3/q$ enjoys the pointwise decay $f = \Obig(r^{-\theta})$ when $r \to +\infty$.
 The following statement is standard.